Kimmueses/Grammar_Checker/readME.md

 Reassign storyWords to equal the invocation of the .map() method on the storyWords array.

-Setword as a parameter of .map()‘s callback function.
+Set word as a parameter of .map()‘s callback function.

 In the callback’s body, define a conditional statement to check if the word argument is equal to the misspelledWord variable.
 If it is, return the correct spelling of the string, “beautiful”.
 If not, return word.